-We hold and/or digitize items that are important for a particular class.
+We provide digital access to items that are important for a particular class.
+For Spring 2021:

-- To request that an item be placed on Course Reserve at the Libraries, fill out the form.
-If you need further information, please contact: Brendan Higgins firstname.lastname@example.org
+- To request that a digital item be placed on Course Reserves at the Libraries, fill out the Course Reserves Request Form.
+If you need further information, please contact: Brendan Higgins email@example.com

 Fill out this form to recommend a purchase.
 (While not every request can be fulfilled, the Libraries strive to grant most faculty purchase requests.)
 For further information, or to discuss a needed title, please contact: Brendan Higgins firstname.lastname@example.org

-Faculty can check out 20 scores, books, Learning DVDs, and play-along CDs for one semester, and 10 DVDs and CDs for seven days.
+Typically, faculty can check out 20 scores, books, Learning DVDs, and play-along CDs for one semester, and 10 DVDs and CDs for seven days.
 Faculty may check out their Reserve items overnight.
-Reserve items for another faculty member may only have extended use for more than two-hours with permission of that faculty member.

 Creative Technology Tool Training

 The Libraries offer many workshops as well as one-on-one training on equipment to students, both hardware and software, and VR equipment.
 Visit our homepage for upcoming classes or request an online consultaiton with one of our experts.
-During regular operations, we have in-person worksops in the Creative Technology Center, first floor, 150 Mass Ave.
-Appointments for peer training are held in the Learning Center on the 2nd floor.
-Contact Blair Pershyn, (firstname.lastname@example.org) for more information.
+The Creative Technology Center is offering online workshops in Spring 2021.
+Contact Blair Pershyn, (email@example.com) for more information.